 There is also a small zippered pocket accessible from the outside that doubles as a stuff sack in which you can store the bag.
 While some might appreciate this, we never found ourselves using it much.
 It was just too flat and challenging to search through when the bag was loaded up.

 The side, externally accessed zippered pocket also doubles as a "stuff-pocket" for storing or transporting the duffel.
 While we'd take it over not having a pocket, it was difficult to access (with the exception of the thinnest of items) when our bag was full.

 During our side-by-side testing, and after using the Black Hole on five expeditions, it was quite as durable as The North Face Base Camp Duffel, though it was close.
 The Black Hole is noticeably more durable than the Helly Hansen and is comparable to the Marmot Long Hauler and Gregory Alpaca.
 While some in the fleet do beat out the Black Hole when it comes to durability, it is indeed one of the most durable on the market.

 At three pounds three ounces, the Black Hole is one of the lightest duffels we tested and is nearly a pound lighter than our Editors' Choice The North Face Base Camp.
 It's a half-to-a-third the weight of many rolling duffels.
 If you are someone who is always pushing the 50-pound limit on airlines, the Black Hole is an excellent way to get more gear to your destination.

-The Black Hole, along with the Gregory Alpaca, are the most weather resistant models in our review.
+The Black Hole, along with the Gregory Alpaca, are among the most weather resistant models in our review.
 We performed heaps of side-by-side testing by filling all the contenders with towels and spraying them down with a hose.
 The Black Hole, along with the products mentioned above, just barely out-performed our Editors' Choice, The North Face Base Camp and the Best Buy Marmot Long Hauler.
 Topping them all is our Top Pick Yeti Panga.
 The Yeti is fully submersible.
 None of these others compare.